Huntingdon Municipalite Mrc Haut Saint Laurent

 Mayor: André Brunette

-Director General and Secretary-Treasurer: Johanne Hébert
+Director General and Clerk-Treasurer: Johanne Hébert

 Councillors: Denis St-Cyr, Andrea Geary, Dominic Tremblay, Florent Ricard, Maurice Brossoit, Rémi Robidoux